Current volunteers, sign in here.

 Groups intersted in volunteering can submitt an application by filling out our Group Registration From.

 Volunteers must complete liability forms prior to volunteering.
 Please see below for child and adult liability forms.

 Visitor Center Naturalists

 Education Docents assist with facilitation of scheduled group programs for school children.
 School Group Programs are age-specific (K-12) and meet state education standards.
-The programs are held on weekday mornings from 9am-1pm.
-Volunteers for these programs complete extensive training, and this program requires dependable individuals who can make a substantial time commitment and enjoy working with and teaching children.
+The programs are held on weekday mornings.
+Training is provided, and this program requires dependable individuals who can make a time commitment and enjoy working with and teaching children.

 Garden and Trail Volunteers are needed to keep our native gardens and trail systems maintained.
 Tasks vary and may include weeding, mulching, pruning, and planting.
 The work will vary seasonally, and individuals or groups are welcome.

 Community Science Volunteers support Mitchell Lake and the broader conservation community by performing scientific fieldwork.
 Current projects include Monarch Watch, Frogwatch, nest box monitoring, and biological surveys.
 Community Scientists usually work in small teams while collecting habitat data.
 Training provided, enthusiasm required.

 Special Event Volunteers